Tag

 The 4th-gen Amazon Echo Dot already upgraded the design to an orb that matched the larger flagship Echo and greatly improved the sound of the speaker — but Amazon outdid itself with the 5th-gen model and the host of smart features it contains.

 Alexa is fully supported, of course, and those little speakers do an incredible job of filling a small space with sound.
-The clock version (not necessary but nice) is especially well-suited for an office desk or a bedside table — and onboard controls include privacy among other benefits.
+The clock version (not necessary but nice) is especially well-suited for an office desk or a bedside table — and onboard controls include privacy switches among other benefits.
 Plus, as is tradition, there are kid versions of the speaker, this time with owl and dragon skins.

 Amazon also added even more useful technology to the 5th-gen model, including a higher-resolution display, and new accelerometer and temperature sensors to provide more information about your surroundings.
 There’s a new chip also for tap-based controls (all the better for an alarm clock), and it now has Eero tech built in, allowing it to connect with an Eero router to help extend it